-The first thing I would do after a divorce is to run a credit check on yourself and pull a credit report for many of the three major credit reporting agencies.
-If you have spent the better part of a year focusing on preparing and completing a divorce then you may have not been keeping up to date as well on your finances and on ensuring that you are up to date on every aspect of your financial health.
+After a divorce, the first thing I would do is run a credit check on myself and pull a credit report for many of the three major credit reporting agencies.
+If you have spent the better part of a year focusing on preparing and completing a divorce, you may not have been keeping up to date on your finances and ensuring that you are up to date on every aspect of your financial health.
 For that reason, you should look at your credit report to determine whether or not you recognize all of the deaths in your name.
-You would not be the first person to be the victim of identity fraud or even the victim of a spouse taking out a loan in your name during a divorce.
+You would not be the first to be the victim of identity fraud or even the victim of a spouse taking out a loan in your name during a divorce.

 This way, you will be able to more readily assess your financial state in determining whether or not remedial measures need to be taken to address any errors on the report or evidence of identity theft.
-If everything checks out on the credit report the next thing I would do is begin to organize the debts that you have.
-A simple Google search will reveal that there are a million ways that people will suggest you can pay off debt.
-I'm not here to vouch for any of them necessarily but I am telling you that paying off debt is a great idea.
+If everything checks out on the credit report, the next thing I would do is begin to organize the debts that you have.
+A simple Google search will reveal a million ways that people will suggest you can pay off debt.
+I'm not here to vouch for any of them necessarily, but I am telling you that paying off debt is a great idea.

 The shortest path to building wealth is to utilize your income as best as you can.
 That means not paying your income to creditors and lenders were keeping it and investing it for yourself as best you see fit.
 Debt is the number one reason why people cannot avail themselves well.
-When you have dead in your life it prevents you from being able to improve your circumstances financially and to save for your future.
+When you have dead in your life, it prevents you from improving your circumstances financially and saving for your future.
 Let your divorce be the defining and changing moment in your life as far as you approach death.

 Become more goal-oriented

-When it comes to your post-divorce life I would not take one single moment for granted and would instead seek to be as intentional as I could be regarding achieving goals.
+When it comes to your post-divorce life, I would not take one moment for granted and would instead seek to be as intentional as possible regarding achieving goals.
 Your focus should be on achieving those goals and bettering yourself throughout the process.
 Those goals could be personal, financial, or relational.
-It doesn't matter to me what your goals are the point of the matter is to do your best to achieve them.
+It doesn't matter to me what your goals are; the point of the matter is to do your best to achieve them.
 Behaving intentionally and doing whatever it takes to accomplish those goals is what I am recommending to you.

-This means not letting a single day go by where you do not take steps to be more productive or to achieve the goals that you have set out for yourself.
-If you have a goal to become a better parent then you need to ask yourself how you will go about accomplishing that goal and what are the means that you have to put into place for that goal to be attainable.
-You need to figure out what needs to be true for you to be able to accomplish that goal.
+This means not letting a single day go by where you do not take steps to be more productive or achieve the goals you have set out for yourself.
+If you have a goal to become a better parent, you need to ask yourself how you will accomplish that goal and what means you have to put it into place for that goal to be attainable.
+You need to figure out what needs to be true for you to accomplish that goal.

-A goal needs to be your own, it needs to be concrete and it needs to be in writing.
+A goal needs to be your own, it needs to be concrete, and it needs to be in writing.
 Let's walk through each of these elements to close out today's blog post.
 You will not work as hard to accomplish someone else’s goals as you will to accomplish your own.
-If your mother has a goal for you then that means you may be able to work hard for that goal but you will not push as strongly as you would have or the goal to be your own.
-When you take ownership of something you tend to work harder at it and sacrifice more to achieve it.
-Think about what goals mean the most to you and then work to accomplish those goals.
+If your mother has a goal for you, then that means you may be able to work hard for that goal, but you will not push as strongly as you would have or the goal to be your own.
+When you take ownership of something, you tend to work harder and sacrifice more to achieve it, think about what goals mean the most to you, and then work to accomplish those goals.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations can be a great way for you to learn more about the world of Texas family law as well as about the circumstances of your family and how they may be impacted by the filing of divorce for a child custody case.
+These consultations can be a great way for you to learn more about the world of Texas family law and your family's circumstances and how the filing of divorce may impact them for a child custody case.